 The judges will consider the technology's innovativeness and its impact on health care education or direct patient care.
 The innovation must be new and be in use for six months or longer prior to submission of application.
 Applications must be submitted under one of the two categories listed below.
 Individual and Team submissions are welcome.

 - Innovation may be related to curriculum delivery methods; improving student clinical competency, and efficiency.

-- Examples include: developing a software program that assists nursing students with collection of patient data and the creation of an electronic nursing care plan.
+- Examples include: developing a software program that assists students with collection of patient data and the creation of an electronic plan of care.